PopnPrimp/popgym/_posts/2020-03-28_pop_gym_march_events.md

 Hey!
 Here's a rundown of our upcoming march events, with links to RSVP!

 Just a reminder, still fundraising for People's Power House!
-Check out ther indiegogo link here to share and donate: https://igg.me/at/pph/x/23056166#/
+If you don't know, after doing this project for almost 3 years, we're trying to get a space of our own, for us and for our friends to have a safe space to practice martial arts, self-defense and wellness!
+For more info check out pph.nyc.
+Plus check out ther indiegogo link here to share and donate: https://igg.me/at/pph/x/23056166#/

 **Self-Defense Day 2020!**
 Sunday, March 8th, 2-4 PM @ Devilfish Ink (17 Carrol St, Brooklyn, NY)